sipherr/depression/README.md

 Now that I know I have depression I want to document what may be a more straight forward solution to overcoming depression.

 # Goals
+First and foremost is to overcome depression!

-It is extremely important to have goals.
+It is extremely important to have a set of clear goals in order to acheive to grand goal.
 Even small ones it force you to manifest change in yourself.

+- lose weight
 - quit smoking
 - setup a "allowed" time to endulge in alcohol or marijuna (altho not recommended)